-Through strategic partnerships, we take our strengths into the community.
-In collaboration with them, we develop goals on behalf of the health and well-being of our citizens, region, and nation.
+In collaboration with the community, we develop goals on behalf of the health and well-being of our citizens, region, and nation.
 At the same time, we want to take the community perspective into our clinical priorities.
 As U of U Health continues to expand to serve a growing and ever-changing population, we have to listen and respond to their needs.
-When making decisions within the health system, we should always consider: How is this going to impact the community?
+When making decisions within the health system, we should always consider: What does the community think?
+How is this going to impact them?
 What do they perceive as their biggest health needs?

 Who We Are

 RyLee Curtis, MPP